šŸ‡ŖšŸ‡Ŗ

 6. 6Receive notification when e-Residency kit is ready

-8. 8Activate digital ID and start using Estonian e-services
+8. 8Activate digital ID card and start using Estonian e-services

 Apply Online